 The similarity between the Fountain paradox and some paradoxes of self-reference invites the question of whether self-reference is involved in the former.
 A little thought shows that it is.
 The art work includes the message ‘this is not a work of art’, and so refers to itself.

 While not all dialetheias involve self-reference, self-reference is obviously a rich source of them.
 Traditional discussions of self-reference have concentrated on spoken or written language.
 What our discussion shows is that they can occur in other media, such as the visual, too.
 These, just as much as ordinary language, can convey information; the information can be self-referential; and the self-reference can engender paradox.
 It was Duchamp’s genius to have found a way of presenting an object that was simultaneously both art and non-art.
-It is high time that we recognised that Duchamp’s contribution was profoundly and intentionally paradoxical.Make a donation
+It is high time that we recognised that Duchamp’s contribution was profoundly and intentionally paradoxical.Support Aeon: make a one-off donation